Get updates

 Another reason why it can take so long is that many disorders and diseases have symptoms similar to TK2d (such as muscular dystrophy, Pompe disease, and others).
 These similarities mean that many patients with TK2d end up undiagnosed or misdiagnosed with other disorders.

+Genetic testing inclusive of TK2d is the most accurate way to diagnose TK2d and should come early in the diagnostic journey.
 However, other tests are often ordered for patients who show symptoms of TK2d.

 • Lab tests look for levels of creatine kinase (CK) and lactic acidosis in the blood